This post contains affiliate links. Read the full disclosure here.

 I strongly recommend checking on these early.
 Because you are baking two pans at once, they may not be ready at the exact same time.
 Don’t worry if the brownies in the loaf pan get baked a couple minutes too long, as you’ll be crumbling them up anyway.
 The toothpick inserted into the brownies should come out with a few wet crumbs (not totally clean, but not completely covered in wet batter)

-MARSHMALLOWS: Mini marshmallows work best for this recipe, but if needed, you can use marshmallow fluff (melt 2 cups in the microwave in 15-20 seconds or until melted and pourable).
-You can also use large marshmallows, although they don’t melt and cover the top as easily as mini marshmallows.
+Marshmallows: Mini marshmallows work best for this recipe, but if needed, you can use marshmallow fluff (melt 2 cups in the microwave in 15-20 seconds or until melted and pourable).
+You can also use regular sized marshmallows, although they don’t melt and cover the top as easily as mini marshmallows.

 Peppermint Brownies: Add ½ teaspoon of peppermint extract to the brownie batter if desired, or just sprinkle crushed candy canes over the marshmallows!